 Do I really need flood insurance?

 Mortgage lenders often require flood insurance for homes in flood-prone areas, so for some California homes, flood insurance is a must.
-However, flood insurance can be a wise choice for Calfornians in many parts of the state.
+However, flood insurance can be a wise choice for Californians in many parts of the state.

 If you live in the Sierra Nevadas in Northern California, snow is probably a bigger concern than flooding, although floods sometimes affect valley communities.
 But in flatter parts of the state, rainfall or topped levees can cause widespread flooding — and it doesn’t take much water to do major damage to your home.
 A well-planned flood insurance policy can help protect both your home and your belongings if the unexpected happens.

-FEMA data indicates that as many as 1 in 4 flood claims happen in areas that aren’t designated high risk.
-With an average claim in the tens of thousands of dollars, flood insurance can be a wise investment — even if your lender doesn’t require coverage.
+FEMA data indicates that as many as 1 in 4 flood claims happens in areas that aren’t designated high risk.
+With an average claim in tens of thousands of dollars, flood insurance can be a wise investment — even if your lender doesn’t require coverage.
 Fortunately, flood policies for low-risk areas are even more affordable, making flood insurance a prudent choice that won’t break the bank.

 What’s covered by California flood insurance?

 Standard home insurance policies protect your home against many of the most common risks — and even some uncommon ones — but they don’t cover floods.
 Some agents refer to floods as overland flooding.
 This is useful because water in your home can happen in many ways — but not all of these situations are floods.
 A flood policy protects against overland flooding and similar situations such as mudflow.
 If your water heater breaks and leaves a few inches of water in your basement, your home insurance policy comes into play.
 But your home insurance policy can’t help if the water in your home touched the ground outside first.
 That type of flooding requires a flood policy.